A regularisation method to obtain analytical solutions to the de Broglie Bohm wave equation: Remarks on the regularised wave function analytical branches

-It should be noted that the wave functions derived by minimizing the Lagrangians as a function of $p$ with respect to its conjugate co-ordinate variable, $q$, possess a ($\sqrt{\cdot}$) pre-factor, which restricts them to positive values of the coordinate variable.
-To extend the validity of the description to negative values of ($q$), one must consider the complete wave function, including the factor ($e^{iS/\mu}$).
-This inclusion absorbs any negative square-root contributions into the phase of the full wave function.
-The phase term obtained through continuation into the negative domain is merely a number and does not affect physical quantities such as ($\nabla S$) or its derivatives.
-The wave function's natural branch point at $q = 0$ is continuous but non-differentiable.
-Finally, the phase part of the wave function would retain the classical action angle terms, plus an additional phase obtained from $p\cdot q = \mu/2$ which translates to an additional coefficient $ \sqrt{i}$, obtained from second order E-L conditions.
-However, depending on the type of potentials and corresponding solutions, the phase term is tied to a specific index of the corresponding special function.
-For example, a Bessel-type solution yields a phase shift of ($\sim\pi \nu$), while a harmonic-oscillator solution yields a shift of ($\sim\pi n$), where ($\nu$) and ($n$) are the indices of the Bessel and Hermite polynomial functions, respectively.
+The wave functions obtained from the variational minimisation possess a `square-root' prefactor, restricting the amplitude to a single analytic branch (e.g.\ $q>0$).
+Extension to negative $q$ is achieved by reconstructing the full wave function $\psi=Xe^{iS/\mu}$, whereby the sign change of the square-root amplitude is absorbed into a constant phase factor.
+This continuation does not affect physical observables such as $\nabla S$ or the probability density.
+The wave function therefore exhibits a natural branch point at $q=0$, remaining continuous but non-differentiable.
+The canonical regularisation $p(q)\,q=\mu/2$ implies $p(q)\simeq \mu/(2q)$ near a node, so that the phase satisfies $S(q)=\int p\,dq \simeq (\mu/2)\ln|q|$ on each analytic branch.
+Extending the wave function to $q<0$ may then be implemented by a branch-continuation phase jump $S\to S\pm \mu\pi/2$, i.e.\ $\psi\to (\pm i)\psi$, which leaves $|\psi|^2$ and observables depending on $\nabla S$ unchanged.
+Further, the phase part retains the classical action–angle contribution together with an additional constant phase arising from the canonical regularisation condition $pq=\mu/2$, entering the exponential factor as $e^{ipq/\mu}$.
+Depending on the potential and the corresponding analytic solution, this phase is further tied to the index of the associated special function through analytic branch continuity; for example, a Bessel-type solution produces a shift of order $\pi\nu$, while a harmonic-oscillator solution yields a shift of order $\pi n$.
+The energy spectra obtained for various potentials show slight shifts in the values as shown in the ``Spectra--Column" of Table \ref{tab1}.
+However, it does not alter the form of the spectra (as shown in sections [\ref{sec3}]).
+It is attributable to the term $1/q^2$ in the respective differential equations obtained from minimisation which acts like a centrifugal barrier type of potential that is found in 2D and 3D polar coordinate systems and thus \textit{regularises} the wave functions.
+Parenthetically, we note that the nature of inverse square potential has been studied as a pathological case to address some of the important aspects of renormalisation, regularisation, symmetry breaking and conformal invariance \cite{essin}.
 Further, we observe that the traditional method of solving the system of guiding and continuity equations through a numerical procedure would recover only approximate PDFs, which are effectively envelopes of PDFs obtained analytically in the previous sections.
-The energy spectra obtained for various potentials show slight shift in the values.
-However, it does not alter the form of the spectra (as shown in sections [\ref{sec4}] and [\ref {sec5}]).
-It is attributable to the term $1/q^2$ in the respective differential equations obtained from minimization, and this acts like a centrifugal barrier type of potential that is found in 2D and 3D polar coordinate systems and thus \textit{regularises} the wave functions.
-Parenthetically, we note that the nature of inverse square potential has been studied as a pathological case to address some of the important aspects of renormalization, regularization, symmetry breaking and conformal invariance \cite{essin}.